 The inclusion of resume titles and footer is one aspect of recovery making on which many sources disagree.
-Jobs with titles and footers, on one hand, can help candidates who have more than a one-page length in the whole.
+Jobs with titles and footers, on the one hand, can help candidates who have more than a one-page length in the whole.
 However, many resumes can be lost in title and footer translation due to changes in software usage from agency to organization.

 Resume footer, what and why

 Job applicants who have a long resume may be tempted to use the Word’s Header / Footer feature, but these resume sections are not always ideal.

 If an applicant’s biography is more than one page long and they are sending the biography electronically via email, it is a good idea to provide information about the title or the footer applicant so that the pages are not lost.
 Providing your information (name, address, contact information, email address, etc.) in the title requires multiple pages on their resume.
 Adding the word “continue” to the footer and the applicant’s last name is a great way to connect pages of longer biographies.